hackintoanetwork/blog/content/blog/2023-Starlink-Router-Gen2-XSS-ENG.md

 ![Starlink Dishy Stow](/blog/2023-Starlink-Router-Gen2-XSS/gif1.gif)
 </center>
-When the 'Stow' command is issued from the administrator interface, the following HTTP Request is sent to 'Dishy'
+When the `Stow` command is issued from the administrator interface, the following HTTP Request is sent to `Dishy`

-(Note: The 'Stow' command allows the Dishy antenna to be folded for movement or storage.)
+(Note: The `Stow` command allows the `Dishy` antenna to be folded for movement or storage.)

 ```
 POST /SpaceX.API.Device.Device/Handle HTTP/1.1